T is back with another great tip – Etching Glass: What NOT to Do When Etching Glass!

 I definitely have one for you today.
 I thought I would try glass etching and I learned a few things.

-In case you aren’t quite familiar with etched glass you can see by the images in this post that it cause a slightly rough surface and a beautiful frosted glass that makes any object you choose more personalized.
+In case you aren’t quite familiar with the glass etching process, you can see by the images in this post that it cause a slightly rough surface and a beautiful frosted glass that makes any object you choose more personalized.

 With this DIY project the sky is the limit – or maybe the imagination is…. you can make a gorgeous design with monograms, Polka Dots, words, stripes, letters – anything you can dream up.

-One of the most popular choices for etching glass is drinking glasses, although I have seen a friend etch a mirror in her bedroom and it turned out beautifully.
+One of the most popular choices for etching glass is drinking glasses, such as wine glasses, beer mugs, water glasses, pint glasses, and champagne flutes pretty much any household glassware, although I have seen a friend etch a mirror in her bedroom, and it turned out beautifully.

 I want to share a bit of wisdom with you so you do not make the mistakes I made.